 Address: 3780 VT-100A, Plymouth, VT 05056

 Located about 15 minutes from Woodstock is the birthplace and boyhood home of President Calvin Coolidge, 30th U.S. President, in Plymouth Notch, Vermont.
-Calvin Coolidge’s home and surrounding sites in Plymouth Notch are important historic places in Vermont that can be enjoyed by the entire family.
+Calvin Coolidge’s home and surrounding sites in Plymouth Notch are important historical places in Vermont that the entire family can enjoy.

-Guests can explore the former President’s 1924 Summer White House exhibit, which includes the original desk he used when taking meetings.
-Visitors can also wander down the one-mile nature trail just north of the Coolidge Museum and Education Center for some fresh air.
+Guests can explore the former President’s 1924 Summer White House exhibit, including the original desk he used for meetings.
+Visitors can also wander the one-mile nature trail just north of the Coolidge Museum and Education Center for fresh air.